 Q. I want my preferred name to appear in my dissertation.
 I is there a way to do this?

 A: For the dissertation or thesis, students may use a preferred name, such as on the title page, with the caveat that their primary or legal name appears in dissertation copyright page and in the library’s catalog record detail.

 A: Yes, visit the Dissertation and Thesis Help wiki.

 A: Format checks are not required for electronic submission of dissertations/theses.
 If you have specific formatting questions you can refer to the list of formatting directions on the Registrar's Dissertation and Thesis submission page, or you can attend one of the dissertation/thesis open lab sessions.
 Specific dates and times of the open lab sessions are also posted on the RO dissertations webpage.

 A: If students plan to order personal bound copies after final submission, and wish to include a signature page with original signatures from their committee, they are advised to obtain extra ink-signed pages in advance for this purpose.
-Otherwise, photo copies only can be obtained by submitting a HelpSU ticket to the Registrar's Office.
-They can then be included with the dissertations provided to the Binding and Finishing office or the HF Group when ordering personal bound copies.
+Otherwise, photo copies only can be obtained by submitting a Service Support Request to the Registrar's Office.
+They can then be included with the dissertations provided to the HF Group when ordering personal bound copies.

-A: Students who designate an embargo period (of 6 months or 1 year) during the initial submission and later wish to either extend their original embargo setting (to 1 year or 2 years from the time of submission) should submit a HelpSU ticket to the Office of the Registrar no later than 4 weeks before their original embargo selection expires.
+A: Students who designate an embargo period (of 6 months or 1 year) during the initial submission and later wish to either extend their original embargo setting (to 1 year or 2 years from the time of submission) should submit a Service Support Request to the Office of the Registrar no later than 4 weeks before their original embargo selection expires.

 There are many other vendors that offer printing and binding services.
 We have listed a few here: